drcallaway/typescript-intro/undefined-and-null.md

 # Undefined and Null

-The "undefined" type represents a variable that hasn't been assigned and "null" indicates a variable that has been specifically assigned to nothing.
+The "undefined" type represents a variable that hasn't been assigned and "null" indicates a variable that has been assigned to nothing.

 ## undefined